Model-oriented Graph Distances via Partially Ordered Sets: Posets properties for different graph classes

-Consider a pair of vertices $(v_i, v_j)$ such that the edge between them differs in $\G_s$ and $\G_t$.
-Then, based on the observation above, for any path $p \in L_{\text{pseudo}}(\G_s, \G_t)$, there exists at least one move along the path between graphs $\G_x$ and $\G_y$ where only this edge changes.
-Note that if the edge is missing in one graph and undirected in the other, or if the edge is directed in opposite orientations in the two graphs, then at least two such moves exist in the path.
-This implies that $d_{\Lp,\text{pseudo}}(\G_s, \G_t)$ is lower bounded by the structural Hamming distance. \end{proof}
+Consider a pair of vertices such that the edge between them differs in $\G_s$ and $\G_t$.
+Then, based on the observation above, for any path $p \in \sP_{\Lp,\pseudo}(\G_s, \G_t)$, then $p$ must go through some neighboring graphs $\G_i, \G_{i+1}$ such that they differ exactly at this edge.
+If the edge is missing in one graph and undirected in the other, or if the edge is directed in opposite orientations in the two graphs, then at least two such moves exist in the path.
+This implies that $d_{\Lp,\pseudo}(\G_s, \G_t)$ is lower bounded by $\SHD_2(\G_s,\G_t)$. \end{proof}